Patrick Rael(prael)United States

 Q: What aspect(s) of fugitive slavery did you feel was most important to incorporate?
 Did you see yourself as making an argument or offering a historical interpretation of the subject?

-I wanted to expose players to as many of the people who were a part of that history as possible, to introduce them to stories of sacrifice, courage, and loss about people they may not have known about.
+I wanted to expose players to as many of the people that were a part of that history.
+To introduce them to stories of sacrifice, courage and loss about people they may not have known about.
 As far as interpretations, I really tried my best to avoid doing that.
 Players are abolitionist archetypes working to help people as they make their way towards freedom, while working to help raise the strength of the movement to bring about broader institutional change.
 These are broad goals and brushstrokes that players get behind.
 The game doesn't try to create scenarios or recreate history.
-My goal was to try to get people to connect in a more personal and meaningful way with this very important and dark time of our past, to shed light on people and events of the past that don't always get discovered.
+My goal was to try and get people to connect in a more personal and meaningful way with this very important and dark time of our past.
+To shed light on people and events of the past that don't always get discovered.

 Q: These days, historical tabletop games such as Freedom frequently use cards with historical flavor to impart a strong feeling for the past.
 What were your thoughts on this?
 In particular, are cards sufficient to make a game function as an historical argument or interpretation?

-I definitely was inspired by previous historically driven card games and the power they have to give faces and images to people and events, while also providing context to how they work and the effects they have within a system.
+I definitely was inspired by previous historically driven card games and the power they have to give faces, images to people and events and also provide context seeing how they work of have effects within a system.
 If that system is effective in capturing some of the essence of why that history is important and meaningful, I think those pieces can come together in a way that transcends the cardboard and bits.
 If this sounds like I am flirting with art, it is because that is where I think games are heading.
 As I mentioned earlier, games are really gelling into a form of expression that can have a lasting and even emotional impact on those playing.

 Q: While many tabletop games are focused on light or fantasy themes, your game is about a dark and difficult period of American history.
 Have you encountered any concerns that the subject is inappropriate for treatment in a game?
 How do you respond to this?

-Q: Other attempts to create games around slavery have foundered.
-(CNN reported on one of these in August 2016.)
-Clearly, you must think it's possible to treat this topic in game form.
+Q: Other attempts to create games around slavery have foundered (CNN reported on one of these last August).
+Clearly, you must think it’s possible to treat this topic in game form.
 What do you think is necessary in order for this challenging history to effectively meld with tabletop games?
 That is, if many efforts to represent slavery in games fail, what is necessary for success?